This post may contain affiliate links. Please see our disclosure policy for more details.

 Slice in half or bite-sized pieces for toddlers.
 Serve alongside cantaloupe and bell pepper slices.

-More Easy Lunch Ideas
+More Easy Lunch Ideas for Toddlers and Kids

 As a fellow mom and a registered dietitian, I make every attempt to share EASY recipes that freeze beautifully.